PaloAltoNetworks/pan.dev/products/access/docs/adem/result-filter-parameter.md

 hide_table_of_contents: false
 ---

-Autonomous DEM APIs require a `result-filter` query parameter to limit results by filtering the output of the query.
+Autonomous DEM APIs provide a `result-filter` query parameter that allows you to limit results by filtering the output of the query.
 It maps to a HAVING statement ( as compared with the input, which maps to a SELECT ).
-The output is filtered by requiring specified scores to be in a range defined by the score
+The output is filtered by requiring specified scores to be in a range defined by the score classification:
-classification:

 | Category           | Range                |
 | ---------------    | -------------------- |